ctordo/SP100-high-frequency-analysis-corrclustering-trading/README.md

 jupyter notebook master_notebook.ipynb
 ```

-This master notebook orchestrates the entire pipeline from raw data to trading signals.
+This master notebook illustrates the entire pipeline process ; from raw data to trading signals.

 ---